pantsel/konga/README.md

 ### Production

 *****************************************************************************************
-In case of `MySQL` or `PostgresSQL` adapters, Konga will not perform db migrations when running in production mode.
+In case of `MySQL` or `PostgreSQL` adapters, Konga will not perform db migrations when running in production mode.

 You can manually perform the migrations by calling ```$ node ./bin/konga.js  prepare``` , passing the args needed for the database connectivity.